wp-plugins/robo-gallery/readme.txt

 When you open gallery images manager you can define alt for every gallery image there

+= How to change font color of the gallery image description text? =

+In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
+In this settings you can change color of the text

+= Is it possible to turn off border of the gallery thumbnails? =

+Yes, in gallery options you can turn on/off border option

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image